-I was a student of Hugh Aitken during last two years at William Paterson College.
-He was primarily known to music students as the teacher of "Form and Analysis," the third-year component of the music theory courses, and a notoriously tough grader.
-I was lucky to become friends with him due to my interest in composition.
-I contacted him before classes began, and he offered to look over some of my music.
+I was a student of composer Hugh Aitken during my last two years at William Paterson College.
+He was primarily known to music students then as the teacher of "Form and Analysis," the third-year component of the music theory courses, and a notoriously tough grader, but was also a composer of note with significant professional successes in New York and elsewhere.
+I was lucky to become friends with him due to my interest in composition and had contacted him before classes began, and he offered to look over some of my music.
 I provided scores, and then he invited me for a walk on campus that went through wooded areas while he asked me questions about my work.
-He seemed brilliant and intellectually aggressive, but I also sensed that he was curious about me in a nice way.
-I learned later that he had studied composition with Vincent Persichetti at the Juilliard School in New York, had taught there for twenty years in the Literature and Materials of Music program, and had continuing ties to the school.
+I came to know that he was a great admirer of Beethoven, and that Beethoven would take many walks like this one, both alone and with students.

 "The true is the whole"